PowerShell/ConsoleGuiTools/README.md

 We would love to incorporate community contributions into this project.
 If you would like to contribute code, documentation, tests, or bug reports, please read our [Contribution Guide](http://powershell.github.io/GraphicalTools/CONTRIBUTING.html) to learn more.

+## Architecture

+Due do the quirks of the PowerShell threading implementation the design of GUI's in this application is non-standard.
+The cmdlet invokes an avalonia application as a seperate process to guaranteee the GUI is runnning on the main thread.
+Graphical tools therefore consists of 3 .NET Projects.

+- Microsoft.PowerShell.GraphicalTools - Cmdlet implementations
+- OutGridView.Gui - Implementation of the Out-GridView window
+- OutGridView.Models - Contains data contracts between the GUI & Cmdlet

 ## Maintainers